SuadeLabs/fire/documentation/properties/purpose.md

 ### other
 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.

+## Derivative
+### reference
+Use this enumeration value to refer to derivatives which are underlyings of other derivative positions (e.g. swaptions) In the context of [CRR][crr] Article 329, a reference derivative would be the underlying swap of a swaption.

 ## Loan
 ### house_purchase
 The **house_purchase** value indicates that the purpose of the loan is for the purchase of residential property for occupation by the borrower.